-Then add the ground masala and saute for a few more minutes.
+Then add the ground masala paste and saute for a few more minutes.

 Now we will add the chopped tomatoes, turmeric powder and chilli powder.
 Cook till tomatoes turn mushy and oil oozes out.
-Do all this in medium flame.
+Do all this on medium flame.

 Then add thin coconut milk, needed salt and bring it to boil.

 Once it starts boiling, add the vadas by breaking it into 2 pieces.
-Keep it in simmer for a few minutes.
+Cook on low heat for a few minutes.
 Let the vada absorb the gravy.